API version: 2022-10-20

 Yes / No

 Answering yes creates a contract between the reviewer and RQC where the reviewer provides a review and RQC provides a reviewing receipt.
 This contract is the basis on which RQC is allowed (by privacy regulations such as the EU-GDPR) to process the reviewer's data.
-Different wording would provide a shakier basis and must not be used.
+Different wording would provide a legally less clear basis and must hence not be used.

 After the reviewer has answered the above dialog, create an entry for it and do not ask this reviewer again for reviews pertaining to the same year and journal.